GitAlexanderE/trading-analytics-dashboard/README.md

 2. The data is processed and persisted in a MySQL database using Django ORM
 3. Key performance metrics (win rate, profit, sessions, weekdays) are calculated on the backend
 4. The results are visualized in a responsive web dashboard for clear and intuitive analysis

+## Motivation

+This project was developed to strengthen my full-stack development skills and to demonstrate my approach to data-driven web applications in the context of trading analytics.